 Then move into lunge stretches and walking lunges to open up the upper body, hips and hamstrings.

 Stand up and raise your arms over your head, grabbing your wrist to stretch the back, shoulders and arms.
-Bend over to one side and hold for 5 breaths.
-Go back to center and then bend over to the other side and hold for 5 breaths.
+Bend over to one side and hold for five breaths.
+Go back to center and then bend over to the other side and hold for five breaths.
 (Repeat 10 times.)

 Face a wall or a tree and push against it on an angle to stretch the backs of your calves and your arms.

 Once you’re warmed up, get ready to hit the ground running.
 Start with a slow jog for about two to three minutes and work your way into a running pace that feels right for you.
-Once you get in the groove you can push yourself to go the extra mile and work towards your distance goals.
-I usually run four to five miles when I'm looking for an hour-long workout and then cool down with a brisk walk for one minute.
+Once you get in the groove, you can push yourself to go the extra mile and work toward your distance goals.
+I usually run four to five miles when I'm looking for an hourlong workout and then cool down with a brisk walk for one minute.